 A financial intermediary refers to an institution that acts as a middleman between two parties in order to facilitate a financial transaction.
-The institutions are commonly referred to as financial intermediaries, and they include commercial banks, investment banks, mutual funds and pension funds.
+The institutions that are commonly referred to as financial intermediaries include commercial banks, investment banks, mutual funds, and pension funds.
 They reallocate uninvested capital to productive sectors of the economy through debts and equity.

-In simple terms, financial intermediaries channel funds from individuals or corporations with surplus capital to other individuals or corporations that require liquid cash to carry out certain economic activities.
+In simple terms, financial intermediaries channel funds from individuals or corporations with surplus capital to other individuals or corporations that require cash to carry out certain economic activities.

 Functions of Financial Intermediaries

 A financial intermediary performs the following functions:

-Commercial banks provide safe storage for both cash (notes and coins), as well as precious metals like gold and silver.
-The depositors are issued deposit cards, deposit slips, checks and credit cards that they can use to access their funds at any time.
-The bank also provides the depositors with records of withdrawals, deposits and direct payments they have authorized during a specific period.
+Commercial banks provide safe storage for both cash (notes and coins), as well as precious metals such as gold and silver.
+Depositors are issued deposit cards, deposit slips, checks, and credit cards that they can use to access their funds.
+The bank also provides depositors with records of withdrawals, deposits, and direct payments they have authorized.
 To ensure the depositors’ funds are safe, the Federal Deposit Insurance Corporation (FDIC) requires deposit-taking financial intermediaries to insure the funds deposited with them.

-Advancing short-term and long-term loans is one of the core businesses of financial intermediaries.
-They channel funds from depositors with surplus cash to individuals who are looking to borrow certain amounts of money to use in other activities.
-Borrowers typically borrow loans to purchase capital-intensive assets such as business premises, automobiles, factory equipment, and machinery, etc.
+Advancing short-term and long-term loans is the core business of financial intermediaries.
+They channel funds from depositors with surplus cash to individuals who are looking to borrow money.
+Borrowers typically take out loans to purchase capital-intensive assets such as business premises, automobiles, and factory equipment.

-Intermediaries advance the loans at an interest, some of which they pay the depositors whose funds have been used and the other amount is retained as profits.
-However, before awarding loans to individuals and businesses, borrowers undergo screening to determine their creditworthiness and their ability to repay back the principal and interests accruing on the loans.
+Intermediaries advance the loans at interest, some of which they pay the depositors whose funds have been used.
+The remaining amount of interest is retained as profits.
+Borrowers undergo screening to determine their creditworthiness and their ability to repay the loan.

-Some financial intermediaries such as mutual funds and investment banks employ in-house investment specialists that help clients grow their investments.
-The firms leverage their industry experience and dozens of investment portfolios to find the right investments that maximize returns and reduce risks.
+Some financial intermediaries, such as mutual funds and investment banks, employ in-house investment specialists that help clients grow their investments.
+The firms leverage their industry experience and dozens of investment portfolios to find the right investments that maximize returns and reduce risk.